Skip to content

 In this guide, we’ll break down the best surfaces to use, which ones to avoid (or protect), and what to do if you have a composite deck or wood patio.

-✅ Best Surfaces for Fire Features
+Best Surfaces for Fire Features

-• Natural stone or pavers: Stylish, durable, and capable of withstanding radiant heat from gas burners.
+• Natural Stone or Pavers: Stylish, durable, and capable of withstanding radiant heat from gas burners.

-🪨 Design Tip: Combine concrete or stone with a fire table and built-in seating for a polished, all-season patio look.
+Design Tip: Combine concrete or stone with a fire table and built-in seating for a polished, all-season patio look.

-⚠️ Surfaces That Need Extra Caution
+Surfaces That Require Extra Caution

-🟤 Composite Decking
+Composite Decking

 If you have composite decking: